(Added at v1.1)

 Using a spatial analysis service consumes credits.
-For more information on credits, see Service credits overview.
+For more information on credits, see Credits overview.

 Analysis tools must have access to the data used by the layers and services on which you run them.
 If you use ArcGIS Server map or feature services, the analysis tools must have access to the data; therefore, the URL to the service must be a public URL or be on the same network as your portal.

 If you include this widget in your app, confirm that your end users have the required privileges described in the Use the Analysis widget section below.

 - Hover over the widget and click the Configure this widget button to open the configuration window.

 If you need to add the widget to the app first, click a widget placeholder on the Widget tab.
 In the Choose Widget window that opens, select the widget and click OK.